 Relive New York City History

-An occasional rainy day might keep you from enjoying a stroll in the park, but it doesn’t have to keep you at home.
+An occasional rainy day might keep you from walking in the park, but it doesn’t have to keep you at home.
 The UWS is home to numerous museums that can be a wonderful way to spend an afternoon!

 If you are unable to visit in person, they also have interactive online exhibitions that you can explore from home.